fisheryv/lobe-chat/README.md

 ## 🛳 Self Hosting

-LobeChat provides Self-Hosted Version with Vercel and [Docker Image][docker-release-link].
+PlanChat provides Self-Hosted Version with Vercel and [Docker Image][docker-release-link].
 This allows you to deploy your own chatbot within a few minutes without any prior knowledge.

 ### `A` Deploying with Vercel, Zeabur or Sealos